eventpop/oss-js/packages/callmeback/README.md

 # callmeback

+🚧 This project is under construction.
+It is not yet ready for use. 🚧

 Serverless-friendly background processing library.
 This library lets you enqueue HTTP requests to be processed in the background with adapters for:

 - [ ] TODO — [Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-http-https-endpoint-as-subscriber.html)